Proximity is a national artist platform, commissioning intimate performances for an audience of one.

-Twelve artists are commissioned to make new works which activate space in unanticipated ways and place the audience at the core of the experience.
-Since 2012 our audiences have meditated on the breath, planned their remains after death, climbed rooftops in search of love, sat behind the wheel with a learner driver, learned to twerk, discovered what memory tastes like, stargazed, re-mapped their perceptions of boarders, created the sound of the wetlands, disappeared into cinematic imagination, sex talked, and karaoked full throttle to Whitney.
+Since 2012 our audiences have meditated on the breath, planned their remains after death, climbed rooftops in search of love, sat behind the wheel with a learner driver, learned to twerk, discovered what memory tastes like, stargazed, re-mapped their perceptions of boarders, created the sound of the wetlands, disappeared into cinematic imagination, sex talked, and sung karaoke full throttle to Whitney in public galleries.

 Proximity was co-founded in 2012 by James Berlyn, Sarah Rowbottam and Kelli McCluskey.

 Jen Jamieson, Let’s Make Love, 2014 Fremantle Arts Centre Photo: Peter Cheng